hypernova1/typeorm-parallel-transaction-manager/README.md

 // Initialize TypeORM DataSource const dataSource = new DataSource({...});

-// Initialize an instance of ParallelTransactionRunner const parallelTransactionManager = new ParallelTransactionRunner(dataSource);
+// Initialize an instance of ParallelTransactionManager const parallelTransactionManager = new ParallelTransactionManager(dataSource);

 // Initialize an array of items to process (e.g., [1, 2, 3, 4])
 const foos: Foo[] = [...];